OpenGradient/og-agent-starter/langchain-starter/README.md

 ## Execute

 To execute the agent, simply run `python main.py <your-instruction-here>`.
-For example, `python main.py "tweet something funny"`
+For example, `python main.py "what is the size of NYC"`

 Next, you can add new tools, prompts, user input etc to customize the agent's behaviour.